Skip to content

 The Loddon River system supports platypus, rakali (water rats) and several species of native fish (such as Murray cod, golden perch, silver perch, river blackfish and Murray-Darling rainbowfish).
 Streamside vegetation varies in condition depending on the recent water regime, the extent of clearing and historic and current land management practices.
 The areas that remain relatively intact support a variety of woodland birds and other native animals.
 Important plant species across the system include cane grass, tangled lignum, black box and river red gum.

 The highest-priority reach for water for the environment is from Loddon Weir to Kerang Weir.
 The reach does not carry irrigation water, and it relies heavily on environmental flows to maintain its environmental condition.
-Environmental flows to this reach aim to improve the condition of streamside vegetation, maintain water quality and increase the abundance and diversity of native fish.
-Environmental flows are delivered to the upper Loddon River, Tullaroop Creek and Serpentine Creek to maintain or increase populations of river blackfish and platypus.
+Environmental flows to this reach aim to maintain water quality, increase the abundance and diversity of native fish and improve the condition of streamside vegetation.
+Environmental flows are delivered to the upper Loddon River and Serpentine Creek to maintain or increase populations of river blackfish and platypus.

 Pyramid Creek and the lower Loddon River support large-bodied fish (such as golden perch, Murray cod and silver perch) and are important corridors for fish migration between the Loddon and Murray systems.
 Engineering works to provide fish passage at the Chute, Box Creek regulator, Kerang Weir, Fish Point Weir and Little Murray Weir on the Little Murray River in recent years have been important in reopening these migration routes.
-The Arthur Rylah Institute has monitored fish movement and populations in Pyramid Creek and the lower Loddon River since 2017, and results have indicated that the combined Loddon and Pyramid flows are stimulating native fish movement through the fishways.
+The Arthur Rylah Institute has monitored fish movement and populations in Pyramid Creek and the lower Loddon River since 2017.
+The monitoring indicates that the combined flows in the lower Loddon River and Pyramid Creek are stimulating native fish movement through the fishways.

 Traditional Owner cultural values and uses

-In planning for environmental flows in the Loddon River system, Djaara, Barapa Barapa and Wamba Wemba and North Central CMA have considered how environmental flows in the Loddon system can be managed to support their respective values, priorities and uses.
+In planning for environmental flows in the Loddon River system, Djaara, Barapa Barapa, Wamba Wemba and North Central CMA have considered how environmental flows in the Loddon system can be managed to support their respective values, priorities and uses.

-In early 2022, Barapa Barapa and Wamba Wemba Traditional Owners joined North Central CMA staff on Country to reflect upon environmental watering in the Loddon River system in 2021-22 and to discuss aspirations for 2022-23.
-Barapa
+In early 2023, Barapa Barapa and Wamba Wemba Traditional Owners joined North Central CMA staff on Country to reflect on environmental water management in the Loddon River system in 2022-23 and to discuss aspirations for 2023-24.

-Barapa Barapa Traditional Owners have communicated their cultural objectives for the Loddon River and other waterways in the Barapa Barapa Healthy Country Plan.
+Barapa Barapa custodians have communicated their cultural objectives for the Loddon River and other waterways in the Barapa Barapa Healthy Country Plan 2018-2021.
 Objectives that relate to the Loddon River system include:

-• all wetlands surrounding the Murray River, Gunbower Forest, Loddon River and associated lakes have good plant life and healthy native fish (cod and yellow belly), mussels and turtle populations by 2033
+• that all wetlands surrounding the Murray River, Gunbower Forest, Loddon River and associated lakes will have good plant life and healthy native fish (cod and yellow belly), mussels and turtle populations by 2033

-• by 2033, the Murray, Gunbower, Loddon and associated lakes will have enough water.
-Water quality is improving and water is clear for most of the year in good years
+• by 2033, the Murray, Gunbower and Loddon rivers and associated lakes will have enough water, their water quality is improving, and the water will be clear for most of the year in good years

 • Barapa people are actively involved in water management

-• reduce the number of major fish and plant deaths from toxic blackwater events to improve water quality.
+• there are fewer fish and plant deaths from toxic blackwater events.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.7.1, North Central CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.7.1, the North Central CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as fishing, powered and non-powered boating, water skiing and water sports)